 Your employers’ insurance carrier is typically responsible for sending your lost wages check.
 If the doctor overseeing treatment for your injury deems that you will be unable to return to work at all, you will get paid at what is known as the “temporary total disability” rate.
 Unless you qualify for catastrophic disability benefits, the pay rate will be 2/3 of your average weekly wage.
-Usually when your doctor places work restrictions on you that your employer can’t meet, you get awarded temporary partial disability benefits.
+Usually, when your doctor places work restrictions on you that your employer can’t meet, you get awarded “temporary partial disability benefits.”
 This kind of benefit pays out 64% of your average weekly wage and usually up to a maximum of 52 weeks.

 Temporary benefits paid out by insurance carriers usually last until the following things occur:

-- You reach maximum medical improvement from your injury
+- You reach maximum medical improvement (MMI) from your injury;

-- You are able to make at least 80% of what you were making at the time of the accident
+- You are able to make at least 80% of what you were making at the time of the accident; or

-- The workers' compensation doctor places you at full duty
+- Your workers' compensation doctor places you on full duty

 After your temporary benefits end, you are unlikely to receive any further monetary compensation for your lost wages.
 However, there might be some exceptions based on the unique details of your case.
 Speaking with an experienced workers’ comp attorney is always recommended to get the most accurate information about your situation and what to do next.